localhost-8000/LeetCode_Problems_with_Solution/README.md

 # MyDSA
-This repo contains solutions of the DSA problems which I solved on different platforms.
+This repo contains solutions of the LeetCode problems that I'm solving on day - today basis.

+Questions are arranged topic wise.